UVVM/UVVM_Community_VIPs/README.md

 # UVVM_Community_VIPs
-Repository for the UVVM community to share VIPs.
+Repository for sharing VIPs for UVVM (Universal VHDL Verification Methodology).

+To contribute create a fork of the repo, and raise a pull request, or send a request to be added as a collaborator to: support@bitvis.no